Yes, even factories have styles.

 Grimes Mill was one of two roller mill museums in North Carolina and was located at 600 North Church Street.
 In the early morning hours of January 16, 2013, a devastating fire destroyed the mill.
 Wood, bricks and other materials were salvaged after the fire.
 Historic Salisbury Foundation sold bricks, donated wood to New Sarum Brewery for its counters and tables, and contributed lumber to the repair of the Henderson Law Office.

-Historic Salisbury Foundation attempts to reuse as many resources as possible and has now begun operating an Architectural Salvage Warehouse located at the Salisbury Icehouse, 224 East Horah Street in Salisbury.
-This Architectural Salvage Warehouse is open every Saturday from 9 a.m. to noon.
+Historic Salisbury Foundation attempts to reuse as many resources as possible and operates an Architectural Salvage Warehouse located at the Salisbury Icehouse, 224 East Horah Street in Salisbury.
+This Architectural Salvage Warehouse is open the second Saturday of every month 9 a.m. to 3 p.m.
+(Closed the month of October)